401-advanced-javascript-davetrost/data-structures-and-algorithms/README.md

 The `mergeLists()` function takes two linked lists as arguments.
 On completion, the two linked lists will be "zippered" together so that the nodes alternate between the two lists.
 To acheive a space efficiency of O(1), the node pointers will be modified in-place, and this is a destructive operation.
 The head of the first list argument will be used as the head of the resulting list.

 Another function, `mergeAndSortLists()` works in a similar manner, except the output list will be sorted lexically.
 In order to accomplish this, the incoming lists are required to be sorted.

-Tests
-- [ ] Can merge two unsorted lists of equal length
-- [ ] Can merge lists of unequal lengths
-- [ ] Can merge an empty list with another list
-- [ ] Can merge two empty lists
-- [ ] Can merge and sort lists of equal length
-- [ ] Can merge and sort lists of unequal lengths
-- [ ] Can merge and sort lists where one or both are empty